wormhole-foundation/wormhole/README.md

 - [tools/](tools/) — Reproducible builds for local development tooling like buf and protoc-gen-go.

 - [Tiltfile](Tiltfile),  [devnet/](devnet/) and various Dockerfiles — deployment code and fixtures for local development.
-  Deploys a determimistic devnet with an Ethereum devnet, Solana devnet, and a variably sized guardian set that can be used to simulate full cross-chain transfers.
+  Deploys a deterministic devnet with an Ethereum devnet, Solana devnet, and a variably sized guardian set that can be used to simulate full cross-chain transfers.
 The Dockerfiles are carefully designed for fast incremental builds with local caching, and require a recent Docker version with Buildkit support.
 See DEVELOP.md for usage.